Camilla Feibelman, camilla.feibelman@sierraclub.

 “We saw legislators innovate and find ways to pass historic legislation despite unprecedented obstacles.
 We also watched committee strangleholds block legislation critical for New Mexicans’ health and wellbeing.
 And yet, with the governor’s signature, our public lands will be safe from dangerous traps and poisons; communities around the Gila River will be able to embark on local conservation projects; our civil rights will be actionable; communities have access to creating their own renewable energy; and the path for a just transition to a sustainable economy is clearer.”

 Budget and junior money (HB2, SB377) to increase budgets for the New Mexico Environment Department and Energy, Minerals and Natural Resources Department.
-(Click for more information)
+See riograndesierraclub.org for more information.

 SB112, Sustainable Economy Task Force (Sen. Mimi Stewart, Reps.
-Angelica Rubio, Melanie Stansbury, Patricia Roybal Caballero, Javier Martinez): This legislation creates a task force to recommend economic-diversification opportunities in New Mexico.
-It also implements the recommendations from a Department of Workforce Solutions study of thousands of New Mexico frontline workers and puts the most impacted communities in the driver’s seat for a clean-energy economy in New Mexico.
+Angelica Rubio, Melanie Stansbury, Patricia Roybal Caballero, Javier Martinez): Power4NM, a coalition of community organizing groups like OLÉ and CAFÉ, and 350 New Mexico championed this legislation, which will recommend diversification opportunities for New Mexico’s economy.
+It also requires implementation of recommendations from a Department of Workforce Solutions survey of 1,800 New Mexico frontline workers.
+Rep. Rubio used her allotted capital money in 2019 to fund the survey.
+This legislation gives impacted communities a seat at the table in creating a clean-energy economy.

-HB15, Sustainable Buildings Tax Credit (Reps.
-Kristina Ortez, Tara Luján, Javier Martínez, Linda Serrato, Sen. Peter Wirth): This legislation updates the tax credits for energy-efficient buildings.
-The state in 2020 updated its standards to the most recent international building codes, so this bill creates stronger requirements so tax credits are not awarded for simply complying with the law.
+HB15, Sustainable Buildings Tax Credits (Reps.
+Kristina Ortez, Tara Luján, Javier Martínez, Linda Serrato; Sen. Peter Wirth): This legislation updates the tax credits for energy-efficient buildings.
+The state has updated its standards to the most recent international building codes, so this bill creates stronger efficiency standards so tax credits are not awarded for simply complying with the law.
+The bill gives increased credits for low-income families.
+Southwest Energy Efficiency Project guided this bill and the Utility Affordability and Relief Act.

 HB200, Gila River Water Trust Board (Reps.
 Matthew McQueen, Nathan Small, Sens.
-Mim Stewart, Siah Correa-Hemphill): This legislation would direct the remaining $80 million in federal funding for Gila River water uses toward local water-conservation projects and would charge the Water Trust Board with disbursing the remaining funds.
+Mim Stewart, Siah Correa-Hemphill): This legislation will direct the remaining $80 million in federal funding for Gila River water uses toward local water-conservation projects and would charge the Water Trust Board with disbursing the remaining funds.
 This legislation essentially prevents more wasted time and money on the infeasible and expensive Gila River diversion scheme.
+This is the culmination of years of work by Gila Coalition and Gila Resources Information Project to defend New Mexico’s last wild river.

-Prescribed Burning (HB57, Rep. McQueen, Armstrong, Sens.
+HB57, Prescribed Burning (Reps.
+McQueen, Armstrong, Sens.
 Wirth, Woods) This bill will incentivize prescribed burns on private lands which if untreated can drive and worsen wildfires on surrounding public lands.
+Thanks to Northern Group leader Teresa Seamster, who helped lead our advocacy for this bill.

-Outdoor Classrooms (SM1, Sen. Correa Hemphill) establishes a task force to promote the use of outdoor classrooms in NM and request that the Governor declare an “Outdoor Learning Day.”
+SM1, Outdoor Classrooms (Sen. Correa Hemphill) establishes a task force to promote outdoor classrooms in NM and requests that the governor declare an “Outdoor Learning Day.”

 Environmental Database (HB51, Rep. Chasey): This legislation creates a central database for environmental reports and statistics that is accessible to the public.

 SB8, Local Air-Quality Regulations (Sen. Wirth, Reps.
-Chandler and Small): This legislation would allow New Mexico to make air-quality safeguards that are stronger than federal regulations.
+Chandler and Small): This legislation, first proposed 15 years ago, would allow New Mexico to create air-quality safeguards that are stronger than federal regulations.

 HB76, Air-Permit Denial for Bad Actors (Rep. Chris Chandler, Sen. Peter Wirth): This bill allows the state to revoke or deny permits to companies that have lied on their applications or committed environmental felonies.